Panama Canal: Capacity

-These improvements enlarged the capacity from 300 million PCUMS (2008) to 340 PCUMS (2012).
+These improvements enlarged the capacity from 300 million PCUMS in 2008, to 340 PCUMS in 2012.
 These improvements were started before the new locks project, and are complementary to it.

 Competition

 The canal faces increasing competition from other quarters.
-Because canal tolls have risen as ships have become larger, some critics have suggested that the Suez Canal is now a viable alternative for cargo en route from Asia to the US East Coast.
+Because canal tolls have risen as ships have become larger, some critics have suggested that the Suez Canal is now a viable alternative for cargo between Asia and the US East Coast.
 The Panama Canal, however, continues to serve more than 144 of the world's trade routes and the majority of canal traffic comes from the "all-water route" from Asia to the US East and Gulf Coasts.

-On June 15, 2013, Nicaragua awarded the Hong Kong-based HKND Group a 50-year concession to develop a canal through the country.
+An alternative route through Nicaragua and Lake Nicaragua has been proposed.
+On 15 June 2013, Nicaragua awarded the Hong Kong-based HKND Group a 50-year concession to develop a canal through the country.
+In February 2018, analysts widely viewed the project as defunct, though the head of the project insisted work was on-going.
+In April 2018 HKND Group closed its offices, leaving no forwarding address or telephone numbers to be reached.

 The increasing rate of melting of ice in the Arctic Ocean has led to speculation that the Northwest Passage or Arctic Bridge may become viable for commercial shipping.
 This route would save 9,300 km on the route from Asia to Europe compared with the Panama Canal, possibly leading to a diversion of some traffic to that route.
 However, such a route is beset by unresolved territorial issues and would still hold significant problems owing to ice.

+Trade and Economic Impact of the Panama Canal

+The Panama Canal has been a vital conduit for global trade since its completion in 1914.
+By linking the Atlantic Ocean and Pacific Ocean, the canal has significantly reduced maritime travel time and costs, facilitating economic growth and international commerce.
+Over the past century, the canal has evolved through expansions and policy changes, further strengthening its role in global trade networks.

+Expansion and Increased Trade Capacity

+The expansion of the Panama Canal, completed in 2016, allowed for the transit of larger Neopanamax ships, nearly tripling its previous capacity.
+This development had a profound impact on global trade routes, particularly for container ships, liquefied natural gas (LNG) carriers, and bulk commodities.
+By accommodating larger vessels, the canal has helped reduce transportation costs for major exporters such as the United States, China, and Japan.
+Additionally, it has shifted trade dynamics by increasing the viability of East Coast ports in the United States, which have experienced higher traffic as a result of the expansion.